Ride Quality & Brakes

 No glitter or baubles here, but the back-to basics steel-tube cradle chassis does a decent job.
-Cheap, unadjustable forks are a little on the soft-side but overall the Banfit handles well enough for most and is comfortable and practical, too.
-For the money, you certainly won’t be complaining…
+Cheap, non-adjustable forks are on the soft-side and the standard rear shock quickly tired out.
+But overall the Bandit handles well enough for most and its upright stance makes it a comfortable and practical bike.

 Suzuki Bandit misfire problem

 Q. My 2001 Bandit 600 has an intermittent misfire which is driving me mad.
 Every four to six months the number one cylinder stops firing when starting from cold.